borbware/unity-basics-course/programming/3-classes-methods.md

     * Accessible and *overridable* by inheritors

-## Casing conventions
+## Conventions

 * [C# Docs: Capitalization conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions)
 * [C# Docs: Coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)
-* Conventions are not mandatory, but following these makes for more readable code
+* Conventions are not mandatory, but following them makes for more readable code
   * You can also have your own conventions: it's more important to write consistently than to write in a way Microsoft wants you to
-  * Also, in a project of many people, it's better if everyone writes with the same conventions
+  * In a team project, it's better if everyone writes with the same conventions
-* My convention:
-  * `GameObject gameObject`
-  * Types start with uppercase, instances with lowercase!
-  * Method names start with uppercase
+* My convention: Type and method names with PascalCase and variable names with camelCase
+  * type naming: `MyType`
+  * public variable naming: `myVariable`
+  * private variable naming: `_myPrivateVariable`
+  * function naming: `MyFunction()`

 ## Class methods